 WATCH AND READ: Conservative Leadership

-As the race to succeed Stephen Harper continues, stay with CPAC for updates.
+As the race to succeed Stephen Harper continues, stay with CPAC for full coverage.

-Quebec City hosted a French-language debate on Tuesday night:
+Quebec City hosted a French-language debate on Jan.17:

 Here are the current registered candidates — and the two withdrawals — by location:

 Here’s a visual look at how the party arrived at this moment:

 - Members will again use a single secret ballot to rank their preferred candidates.

 - Each of Canada’s 338 electoral districts is worth 100 points regardless of membership size — a controversial rule in the past for some party members.
 Points are assigned based on a candidate’s percentage in each district.
 A majority of points (16,901) is required to declare a new leader.